 What Is a Psychopath?

-Psychopaths often engage in criminal, cruel, or socially irresponsible behavior, including lying, stealing, or even being violent or abusive towards others.
-Because psychopaths have no empathy for the feelings, needs, or rights of others, they also feel no remorse—even when their actions harm others.
-Because of these combined traits and deficits, psychopaths are much more likely to engage in crime, violence, abusive behavior towards others, and other forms of cruel or dangerous behaviors.1,3,4,6
+Psychopaths often engage in criminal, cruel, or socially irresponsible behavior, including lying, stealing, or being violent or abusive toward others.
+Because psychopaths have no empathy for a person’s needs or rights, they also feel no remorse—even when their actions harm others.
+These combined traits and deficits mean that psychopaths are likely to engage in crime, violence, abusive behavior, and additional forms of cruel or dangerous behaviors.
+1,3,5,7

 20 Signs of a Psychopath